Skip to main content

 1. Shanghai Port – The World’s Busiest Container Port

-Shanghai isn’t just China’s biggest port — it’s the busiest container port on the planet, handling over 47 million TEUs annually.
+Shanghai isn’t just China’s biggest port — it’s the busiest container port on the planet, handling a record 55.06 million TEUs in 2025, according to the Shanghai International Port Group — making it the first port in history to top 50 million TEUs in back-to-back years.
 Strategically located on the East China Sea, it’s ideal for shipping electronics, textiles, machinery, and just about anything else.
 If reliability and speed are your priorities, Shanghai Port is the go-to choice for many exporters.

 2. Ningbo-Zhoushan Port – Bulk Cargo Powerhouse